Shubham27052/wordpress-with-cdk/README.md

-## CloudFromation Template Structure
+## CDK Code Structure

-The main.yaml file contains the entire template in YAML for the wordpress and nginx setup.
+The cdk_stack.py file contains the entire template in pyhton for the wordpress and nginx setup.
 It can be broken down into 3 main sections:
 - Parameters
 - Resources
-- Output

 **Parameters**
 1. *InstanceType* input taken to choose the type of instance such as t2.micro, t2.small etc.
 2. *DBUser, DBPassword, DBName and DBRootPassword* for the MySQL database, which is required for the wordpress website to work.
+3. The CfnParameter construct is used for the same and is imported as 'parameter'.

 **Resources**
-- For a cleaner and more effecient template, Nested Stacks were used to create VPC, NACL and Subnet for the setup( nacl.json, subnet.json and vpc.json)
+- Unlike CloudFormation, nested stacks have no application in cdk hence each resorce was created individually.
-- Other resources created include: Security Groups, Elastic IP and EC2 Instance.
+- All resources were created with ec2 constructs and appropritae parameters added to them.

 **Outputs**
 - The stack outputs the url for the sample wordpress website by getting the public IP Adress of the instance using !GetAtt.